DarkWiiPlayer/darkwiiplayer/bibliotheca.md

 This is a list of resources I've found on the internet that seemed somewhat interesting.
-That includes (mostly) books, but also blog posts, papers, etc.
+That includes books, blog posts, papers, etc.
 Link may not be canonical.
 This is not a list of stuff I've read;
 most likely, it's things that I want to read at some point